AnnthomyGILLES/LLMs-in-Production/README.md

 # Real-Time Retrieval-Augmented Generation (RAG) Project

-## Overview
+## Welcome!

+Hi there! 👋

-This project is a cutting-edge implementation of a real-time Retrieval-Augmented Generation (RAG) system, split into modular microservices to ensure scalability, maintainability, and ease of development.
-The system is designed to handle the end-to-end process from data acquisition to the generation of responses, leveraging the latest technologies and best practices.
+Thanks for stopping by to check out my project.
+This is something I've been working on during my spare time, combining my passion for data engineering, machine learning, and cutting-edge technology into a real-time Retrieval-Augmented Generation (RAG) system.
+The project is designed to handle everything from data crawling to generating intelligent responses, all split into manageable microservices.

-## Architecture
+## Project Overview

-The project is composed of several key microservices, each responsible for a distinct part of the data processing pipeline:
+I’ve broken this project down into several microservices to keep things organized and scalable.
+Here’s a quick rundown of what each part does:

 ### 1. **Data Crawling**
-   - **Description:** This microservice is responsible for fetching data from various sources such as LinkedIn, Wikipedia, and other web platforms.
-It ensures a continuous and up-to-date stream of information for further processing.
+   - **What it does:** This microservice goes out and fetches data from sources like LinkedIn, Wikipedia, and other websites.
+It’s designed to continuously bring in fresh data for the system.
-   - **Technologies:** Python, BeautifulSoup, Scrapy, Selenium, API integrations.
+   - **Tech involved:** Python, BeautifulSoup, Scrapy, Selenium, API integrations.

 ### 2. **Data Ingestion**
-   - **Description:** The data ingestion microservice handles the integration of crawled data into MongoDB.
-A Change Data Capture (CDC) mechanism is implemented to detect new entries in MongoDB, which are then sent to Kafka for further processing.
+   - **What it does:** This service takes the data from the crawler and stores it in MongoDB.
+I’ve set up a Change Data Capture (CDC) system that detects any new data and sends it to Kafka for processing.
-   - **Technologies:** MongoDB, Kafka, Debezium.
+   - **Tech involved:** MongoDB, Kafka, Debezium.

 ### 3. **Preprocessing**
-   - **Description:** This microservice utilizes Apache Spark to consume Kafka messages and perform complex transformations and preprocessing on the textual data.
-The processed data is then published back to Kafka on a separate topic for subsequent consumption.
+   - **What it does:** Here’s where the magic happens!
+Apache Spark consumes messages from Kafka and transforms the text data, cleaning it up and getting it ready for use.
+Once done, it sends the processed data back to Kafka.
-   - **Technologies:** Apache Spark, Kafka.
+   - **Tech involved:** Apache Spark, Kafka.

 ### 4. **Vector Storing**
-   - **Description:** In this microservice, processed data is consumed from Kafka and stored in Qdrant, a vector database optimized for handling high-dimensional vector data.
-This enables efficient storage and retrieval of vectorized information.
+   - **What it does:** This service takes the processed data and stores it in Qdrant, a specialized vector database.
+It’s optimized for high-dimensional vector data, which is perfect for what we’re doing here.
-   - **Technologies:** Qdrant, Kafka.
+   - **Tech involved:** Qdrant, Kafka.

-### 5. **RAG**
+### 5. **RAG Folder**
-   - **Description:** This microservice is the core of the RAG system.
-It performs retrieval and generation tasks, leveraging the stored vectors to produce intelligent, context-aware responses.
-The system is built using the latest techniques in Natural Language Processing (NLP) and information retrieval.
+   - **What it does:** This is the heart of the project.
+It handles the retrieval and generation tasks, using the vector data to create intelligent responses.
+I’m implementing the latest techniques in NLP to make this as effective as possible.
-   - **Technologies:** Python, PyTorch, Transformers.
+   - **Tech involved:** Python, PyTorch/TensorFlow, Transformers, FAISS.

-## Deployment
+## Getting Started

-Each microservice is containerized using Docker, allowing for seamless deployment and orchestration through Docker Compose.
-The microservices communicate with each other through well-defined APIs and Kafka topics, ensuring a loosely-coupled and scalable architecture.
+Everything is containerized using Docker, so setting it up is a breeze.
+If you want to check it out, just follow these steps:

 ### Prerequisites

-- Docker and Docker Compose installed on your machine.
+- Make sure you’ve got Docker and Docker Compose installed.
-- Basic understanding of microservices architecture and the technologies used in this project.
+- Some familiarity with microservices and the tech stack used will help, but it’s not required.

 ### How to Run

-1. Clone the repository:
+1. Clone the project:
    ```bash
    git clone https://github.com/yourusername/real-time-rag.git
    cd real-time-rag
    ```

-2. Start the services using Docker Compose:
+2. Start it up with Docker Compose:
    ```bash
    docker-compose up --build
    ```

-3. The microservices will start in the following order:
+3. Watch as the microservices spin up in this order:
    - Data Crawling
    - Data Ingestion
    - Preprocessing